 Even though the police used physical violence, no one was severely injured.
 Of the five police officers, four were male and one was female, and all wore blue uniforms with ‘Border Police‘ written on them.
 The officer who had the dog with him wore a uniform with the symbol of a dog sewed on his arm.

-After the police beat the respondent and his group up, the police would collect everyone’s mobile phones and remove the SIM cards.
-The respondent thinks they also bugged everyones phone, so they could be tracked.
+The respondent stated that after the police had beaten all the group up, they collected everyone’s mobile phones and removed the SIM cards.
+The respondent said he thinks they also bugged everyone’s phones, so they could be tracked.
 Then the phones were given back and the group was put in a van without any windows and driven to a police station.
 The van was white with a blue line on the sides.
 Because there were no windows in the vehicle and the respondent had no more SIM card in his phone, he does not know where he and the others were brought to.

-Early in the next morning the group was brought in a white bus with blue lines on the side back to the Serbian border.
-In the bus were two police officers, both were not among the officers who beat them up in the field.
+Early the next morning, the group was brought in a white bus with blue lines on the side back to the Serbian border.
+The respondent stated that there were two police officers in the bus, neither of whom had been among the officers who beat them up the previous day.
 The respondent and his group were brought over the border through a military border crossing close to Subotica at around 5 am on May 22 2021.
-At the border there were also two Serbian police officers present who took everyone’s names and fingerprints and then let them go.
+The respondent also added that there were two Serbian police officers present at the border who took everyone’s names and fingerprints and then let them go.